petebachant/TurbineDAQ/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+This copy was last edited by Nicole Marone 07/2022.
+Edits include the capabilities to trigger the ODiSI interrogator on and off, and to save the lateral force data from load cells.